Wetaskiwin-Leduc

-Wetaskiwin-Leduc was a provincial electoral district in Alberta mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting from 1971 to 1993.
+Wetaskiwin-Leduc was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting from 1971 to 1993.

 History

-Wetaskiwin-Leduc was formed from the abolished Wetaskiwin and Leduc electoral districts prior to the 1971 Alberta general election; both districts had existed continuously since 1905.
+Wetaskiwin-Leduc was formed from the abolished Clover Bar, Strathcona South, Wetaskiwin, and Leduc electoral districts prior to the 1971 Alberta general election; the latter two districts had existed continuously since 1905.
 Wetaskiwin-Leduc was abolished prior to the 1993 Alberta general election and its area formed parts of the Wetaskiwin-Camrose and Leduc electoral districts.

-Wetaskiwin-Leduc is named for the Cities of Wetaskiwin, Alberta and Leduc, Alberta.
+Wetaskiwin-Leduc is named for the cities of Wetaskiwin, Alberta and Leduc, Alberta.